megastep/makeself/index.md

   * _--nodiskspace_ : Do not check for available disk space before attempting to extract.

 Any subsequent arguments to the archive will be passed as additional arguments to the embedded command.
 You must explicitly use the _--_ special command-line construct before any such options to make sure that Makeself will not try to interpret them.

+## Maven Usage

+Makeself is now supported by the following maven plugin [makeself-maven-plugin](https://github.com/hazendaz/makeself-maven-plugin).
+Please refer to project for usage and report any bugs in regards to maven plugin on that project.

 ## License